Bee a Honey

 Help turn honey into money

-The Pygmy community of Lotumbe, Democratic Republic of Congo want to learn sustainable beekeeping to form a social enterprise.
+The Pygmy community of Lotumbe is learning about sustainable beekeeping.
+They have formed social enterprise, a Bee Collective.
 As traditional hunter-gatherers, deforestation is affecting their food sources.
-By learning beekeeping and honey production, they can help to support themselves.
+By gaining beekeeping and honey production skills, they can help to support themselves.

-The Pygmy community of Lotumbe in Congo's Equateur province live in the world's second largest rainforest.
+The Pygmy community of Lotumbe live in the world's second largest rainforest.
 This is an area affected by deforestation that is impacting on the Pygmies.

-As traditional hunter-gatherers, their lifestyle centers on utilising the resources found in their environment, such as honey, wild mushrooms, and forest animals.
+As traditional hunter-gatherers, their lifestyle centres on utilising the resources found in their environment, such as honey, wild mushrooms, and forest animals.

 For centuries Pygmies have harvested honey from wild bees.
 However, with increasing deforestation, the wild bee population is diminishing.

-Teaching sustainable methods of honey production and reforestation will help this population not only to provide nutritious honey to the fellow villagers, but also to maintain the second largest rainforest in the world.
+Teaching sustainable methods of honey production and reforestation is helping this population not only to provide nutritious honey to the fellow villagers, but also to maintain the second largest rainforest in the world.

 In addition, selling honey will be a source of income and a means of poverty alleviation for Pygmies in this part of the Congo.

-$10,000 is what is needed to help the Pygmy community launch sustainable beekeeping and explore ways of selling their honey to others.
+$10,000 is needed to help foster the Bee Collective’s development.
 A donation of any amount helps!

 Your donation will directly support this food security initiative by: